Lmnoppy/covid-stats-ui/README.md

 # octo-broccoli-ui
 Currently, learning front end development so decided to build a simple user management ui and back end.
-That means this code is not secure code in any way shape or form, please do not use deploy this code as it stands.
+That means this code is unlikly to be secure code in any way shape or form, please do not use deploy this code without a security review.

 Built with:
-nextJs12
+React

 ## Requirements
 NPM and a working back end either octo-broccoli Java or Express Firebase functions (Express version is tbd) will work, but you can plug your own in if you like.